Islandora/documentation/docs/user-documentation/metadata.md

 To make a new field, you will need to give it a Label, Machine name (usually automatically generated), and choose a [Field Type](#field-types).

-!!! note "Useful field types are under 'Reference'"
+!!! tip "Use the 'Reference' field type to link other content"
-    Common field types such as *Taxonomy Term*, *Media*, and *Node* fields are found under the generic term "Reference" (formerly "Entity Reference".
+    Commonly you want a field that links to a *Taxonomy Term*, *Media*, or *Node*.
+These are found under the generic term "Reference" (formerly "Entity Reference").
     Once selected, you will be able to choose the type of entity to reference (such as nodes, media, or taxonomy terms)